kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/tynkerannoyances.md

 One can change.
 Can't be done either in sequence or in parallel.
 In parallel the order in which the on start blocks were places seems to determing prececdence.

+(This may be a programming error on my part???)

 ### No way to open projects in new tab instead of same tab

-### Even if I am logged in I can only remix a project (which I assume creates a new version) on the project page, not edit it (which works on the original version).
+### Even if I am logged in I can only remix a project (which I assume creates a new version) on the project page, not edit it (which would change the original version).
 This is inconvenient.

 ### Reassigning